garrandall/popular-music-data/tracks/i-m-never-gonna-say-goodbye-billy-preston.md

 One day alone

 So I'm never gonna say goodbye
-Say goodbye is something i can't bring myself to do Cause as long as I don't say goodbye
+Say goodbye is something I can't bring myself to do Cause as long as I don't say goodbye
 Darling I know, part of me will always be with you

 What am I gonna do
-Having you was all i ever wanted, wanted
+Having you was all I ever wanted, wanted
 Where am I gonna go
 To feel the way I felt inside your arms
 Still my life is better